 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-2. Scriver CR, Kaufman S: Hyperphenylalaninemia: phenylalanine hydroxylase deficiency.
+2. Scriver CR, Kaufman S: Hyperphenylalaninemia: Phenylalanine hydroxylase deficiency.
 In The Metabolic and Molecular Bases of Inherited Disease.
-8th edition.
+Eighth edition.
 Edited by CR Scriver, AL Beaudet, WS Sly, et al. New York, McGraw-Hill Book Company, 2001, pp 1667-1724

 3. Burgard P, Luo X, Hoffmann GF: Phenylketonuria.
 In Pediatric Endocrinology and Inborn Errors of Metabolism.
 Edited by K Sarafoglou, GF Hoffmann, KS Roth, New York, NY,McGraw-Hill Medical Division, 2009, pp 163-168